mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

 # Updated for 2026 play on YARG:

+As you may or may not know YARG has pro keys support but only the wii and xbox 360 keyboards seem to work wirelessly out of the box, ps3 keys aren't natively supported (wirelessly) at the moment,  this program aims to make the ps3 keys fully work wirelessly in-game.

 I Modified the original code so that all buttons are mapped to a MIDI button (in the latest release from 2016 only the keys had MIDI events assigned to them, not the dpad/face buttons/overdrive/start/select buttons.)